BA (Hons) PhotographySouthwark Campus

 On this course, you will learn how to make photographic work for exhibition in a public gallery; shoot, design and publish your own photobook; and take part in organising a pop up shop to sell your books.
 You will also work with your classmates to shoot and design a magazine containing your fashion, editorial and advertising photography.
 In the final year, you will choose your own photographic direction and work with your tutors to develop a major project and a professional portfolio.

 We offer the opportunity for all undergraduate Home/EU students to undertake a work placement, internship or work experience while studying a full-time course starting in September 2020.

 Why study Photography at LSBU?

-- Staff: be taught by professional photographers, writers or curators who are actively engaged in commercial work, publishing and exhibiting.
+- Staff: be taught by professional photographers, writers or curators who are actively engaged in photography, as photographers, artists, researchers, writers and curators.

 - Develop creatively and technically : Work on location and in the studio, with digital SLR's, medium format digital cameras and our large format print and mount lab.
 Work across documentary, editorial, commercial and gallery-based photography.

 - Elephant Studios: multi-million pound studio facilities at the forefront of digital technologies and multimedia practice for creative students.

 - Get agency experience working for South Bank Collective – LSBU's registered commercial creative agency.

 - Hone your networking skills and boost your employability by attending guest lectures and participating in live briefs and collaborations with industry professionals.

 - Top 20 in the UK for graduate prospects in Drama, Dance and Cinematics (Sunday Times League Table 2020).